d-simon/interactlight/README.md

 - `lib/` independet reuseable components (i.e. snake logic)
 - `media/` media (i.e. pixelimages)
 - `loops/` examples of "video streams" / image sequences
-- `old/` this is where all experimental samples are located (including the DMX samples).
+- `old/` this is where all experimental samples are located.
 The code here is very unorganized and not DRY.

 ###To Do